tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 ```

-### How to translate 2D position to 3D?
+### How to translate the 2D position to 3D?
-The 2D world has the **origin** in the top left corner with the `Y-axis` going down and `X-axis` going right.
-So if we get the **player position**, we know how the player is translated in relation to the top left corner of the sprite.
+The 2D world has its **origin** in the top left corner of the sprite with the `Y-axis` going down and `X-axis` going right.
+So if we get the **player 2D position**, we know how the player is translated in relation to the top left corner of the sprite.

-However, the `Sprite3D` is centered, so we also need to **offset** the position by half of the width and half of the height.
+Ok, but the `Sprite3D` is centered, meaning that we need to **offset** the player 2D position by half of the width and half of the height of the sprite.

 Another thing is that the units of the 2D player position are in **pixels** and the units of the 3D world are in **meters**.
 Luckily, the `Sprite3D` node has a property of `pixel_size`, which tells us how big in meters a single pixel is.